dirtyhenry/tech-articles/_posts/2017-11-04-swift-command-line-pomodoro.md

 # Writing a Swift Pomodoro Timer Command-Line Tool

 I wanted to experiment on writing command line tools with Swift, I wrote a simple command-line [pomodoro][pomodoro] timer.
-I had to find answer to quite a number of questions to achieve this, but Internet is great at finding answers to things so here we go.
+I had to find answers to quite a number of questions to achieve this, but Internet is great at finding answers to things.
+So here we go.

 ## How to write a progress bar on the command line?